youngsecurity/PowerShell-Workbench/README.md

 # PowerShell Workbench Software Repository

-This is a software repository of PowerShell scripts I use for system automation.
+This is a software repository of PowerShell scripts I use for various system automation tasks.
+PowerShell 7+ is cross platform and this makes it a great choice for people who prefer to work on the Windows platform and write code which runs cross platform, on Linux and macOS.

 It is designed to make it easier for developers to automate software management and system configuration using PowerShell.
+In 2018 I started working with an AI R&D lab, specifically NLP (natual language processing) services and systems infrastructure.
+Some PowerShell is used to There are use cases where I blend my systems and software architecture experience with cybersecurity to develop tools for the cybersecurity industry.

 ## Requirements